soseinai/ought/README.md

-# Ought -- Behavioral specs that test themselves
+# Ought; Behavioral specs that test themselves

 Ought separates **test intent** from **test implementation**.
 You write what your system *ought* to do in plain markdown.
 An LLM generates the tests.
 You run them.